-- 13.6.1 All matches will consist of one innings per side, each innings being limited to a maximum of 20 overs. - 13.6.2 All matches shall be of one day's scheduled duration.

-- 13.6.4 The semi-finals and final shall have a reserve day allocated on which an incomplete match shall be continued from the scheduled day.
-No other matches shall have a reserve day allocated. - 13.6.5 If the reserve day is allocated, every effort will be made to complete the match on the scheduled day with any necessary reduction in overs taking place and only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be completed on the reserve day. - 13.6.6 If the match has started on the scheduled day and overs are subsequently reduced following an interruption, but no further play is possible, the match will resume on the reserve day at the point where the last ball was played.
-Refer Appendix H.
+- 13.6.1 All matches will consist of one innings per side, each innings being limited to a maximum of 20 overs.
+All matches shall be of one day's scheduled duration provided that participating countries in a series may agree to provide for a reserve day on which an incomplete match may be replayed or continued from the scheduled day. - 13.6.2 If the match is to be continued on the reserve day, every effort shall be made to complete the match on the scheduled day with any necessary reduction in overs taking place and only if the minimum number of overs necessary to constitute a match cannot be bowled on the scheduled day will the match be completed on the reserve day. - 13.6.3 If the match has started on the scheduled day and overs are subsequently reduced following an interruption, but no further play is possible, the match will resume on the reserve day under the same assumption that the last ball was played on the scheduled day.
+Refer Appendix G.